Wine lover. Aspiring wine maker.

 On the nose: Strawberry, cherry, rose hips, pencil shavings, tobacco, and a bit of earthy funk.
 Med+ alcohol.

 On the tongue: Med+ acid, med+ tannin, med+ alcohol, full body, firm and tight.
 Red currants, raspberry, floral high notes, cigar box, and worn leather.
 A bit cloying and rambunctious - it would benefit from a year or two in the cellar, but still very yummy!
 Decant it and enjoy!
-Merry Christmas! — a year ago
+Merry Christmas! — 2 years ago

 Picked this up while tasting at the always amazing Mark Ryan tasting room in Woodinville.
 The Megan Anne Cellars label is a sister winery to Mark Ryan that specializes in Willamette Valley vineyards, Chardonnay and Pinot Noir.
 This Pinot is a blend hailing from Dundee Hills and Eola-Amity sub-appellation AVAs.
 Willamette Valley AVA is the largest AVA is Oregon, recognized in 1984, and renowned for it's distinctive Pinot Noirs.
 Pinot Noir is a thin-skinned grape that readily takes on the characteristics of where it grows - the Oregon grapes favoring soil, barn, and tart fruit overly their assertive fruit forward California cousins.
 Opened this and loved it, though rated it after 24 hours being opened, (with a a notable fall off on fruit and spice).
 Would still recommend to anyone wanting a starter PNW Pinot. ~$40 | #markryanwinery #meganannewinery #oregonpinotnoir